bn-l/thsearch/README.md

 Grep / content searching is expensive so the first step is to not waste time on irrelevant files.
 The power of thSearch is that you search only specific extensions and and locations.

-The just-in-time indexing uses multiple threads to extract and stem documents so that, even for many large files, the indexing performance is acceptable.
+The just-in-time indexing uses multiple threads, and a producer and consumer design to extract and stem documents so that, even for many large files, the indexing performance is acceptable.
 It also means that a background indexing task doesn't need to be maintained.
-The drawbacks are that initial searches, and searches after many changes will be slow.
-Versus the speed of grep though, this is acceptable.
+The drawbacks are that initial searches and searches after many changes will be slow.
+Versus the speed of grep this is acceptable.

+The stemming logic is written from scratch and uses no libraries.
+It makes use of spans to increase performance.

 ### Platform